coginiti-dev/QuackStore/README.md

-# DuckDB CacheFS Extension
+# DuckDB QuackStore Extension

 Speed up your data queries by caching remote files locally.
-The CacheFS extension uses **block-based caching** to automatically store frequently accessed file portions in a local cache, dramatically reducing load times for repeated queries on the same data.
+The QuackStore extension uses **block-based caching** to automatically store frequently accessed file portions in a local cache, dramatically reducing load times for repeated queries on the same data.

 ## What does it do?

 When you query remote files (like CSV files from the web), DuckDB normally downloads them every time.
-With CacheFS, the first query downloads and caches the file locally.
+With QuackStore, the first query downloads and caches the file locally.
 Subsequent queries use the cached version, making them much faster.

 **Key Benefits:**
 - ✅ **Block-based caching**: Only caches the parts of files you actually access (blocks)